 Help your little dog to beat the heat by:

-- Walking them during the cooler times of day, with lots of rest stops and drink breaks
+- Walking them during the cooler times of day, with rest stops and drink breaks

 - Providing shade from intense sun when outside

 - Giving them fun frozen treats like cubes of frozen canned food to chew on